 "When the fans of the series saw the death of Rikiishi, there was a special funeral for him.
 In March 1970, about 700 people packed the streets dressed in black, wearing black armbands and ribbons with flowers and incense, participated in the funeral.
 The event was called for by poet Shuuji Terayama.
 The service was conducted in a full scale boxing ring watched over by a Buddhist priest."

 - A LOT of Tengen Toppa Gurren Lagann fans were heavily affected by one or more of three deaths: Kamina, Kittan, or Nia.

-- When the Sailor Scouts die in the two-episode finale to the first season of Sailor Moon, children in Japan were so upset by this that they made themselves sick.
+- When the Sailor Senshi die in the two-episode finale to the first season of Sailor Moon, children in Japan were so upset by this that they made themselves sick.